Ahead of D-Day, Trump storms into Europe

 In addition to May and the royals, Trump plans to take a quick trip to Ireland to meet with Taioseach Leo Varadkar, who is head of that nation's government, and sit down for a one-on-one with French President Emmanuel Macron.

 All of it will play out against the backdrop of the anniversary of D-Day — June 6, 1944 — when Allied forces launched a surprise attack, establishing a beachhead at Normandy, France, and turning the tide of World War II in Europe.
-At the time, the the U.S. and U.K. were joined in their efforts to stop the expansionist nationalism of Nazi Germany.
+At the time, the United States and the United Kingdom were joined in their efforts to stop the expansionist nationalism of Nazi Germany.

 Trump is expected to participate in ceremonies celebrating the anniversary Wednesday on the British side of the English Channel and Thursday at Normandy.

-American officials say the timing of Trump's trip, though long-planned, serves to illustrate that it's the bond between the countries — not the personalities — that matters.
+U.S. officials say the timing of Trump's trip, although it was long-planned, illustrates that it's the bond between the countries — not the personalities — that matters.

 "Even in the most difficult times, where you may have political upheaval and uncertainty," a senior administration official said, "we need to stand together shoulder to shoulder."